What We're Doing for Nurses

 CNA, LPN and RN sponsorships, annual scholarships and an employee assistance program are available to assist current and future nursing staff with furthering their education.
 Learn more about scholarships.

 Sanford Health is committed to assisting our nurses with achieving their national certification by providing preparation courses, as well as assisting with costs associated for the initial certification and recertification.
-There are over 350 national certifications that employees can access internally, and we encourage all our nurses to get certified.
+Additional information on certification can be found on the following websites:

-Sanford Bemidji is continually looking for nurses to work in key leadership roles.
-Leadership training, mentoring, coaching and precepting opportunities are provided at all levels.
+Sanford USD Medical Center (SMC) is continually looking for nurses to work in key leadership roles and leadership training, mentoring, coaching and precepting opportunities are provided at all levels.

 Sanford World Clinic Global Nurse Mentor Program